 Thankfully, the new-look UI makes everything a little bit easier to keep track of, and the new encyclopedia is helpful, although it didn't answer all of my questions.
 The map itself is cleaner and easier to read, and there are useful filters that you can select to help give you a better overview.
 My only relatively major criticism is that I noted a little bit of repetition around certain events, particularly the assassinations and social activities.
 However, given the depth on offer elsewhere, I'm prepared to accept a bit of repetition in the footnotes, even if I would like to see the developers go back and add more diversity to this scripted sequences.
 After all, there's only so many times you can read the same story about a fellow noble being sick on you at a party before it takes the lustre off the whole subplot.

-During the last couple of weeks I noted one or two minor bugs, in particular, there was one that had a naked character portrait for a close relative, but beyond that and a little repetition across certain story events, there are no major flaws to report, inherited or otherwise.
+During the last couple of weeks I noted one or two minor bugs, but beyond that and a little repetition across certain story events, there are no major flaws to report, inherited or otherwise.
 All in all, Crusader Kings III appears to be relatively polished and fully-featured at launch (although you can bet your royal posterior that Paradox will be back with a series of expansions) and I was most satisfied with what was served up in this long-awaited third iteration.
 Like its predecessor, CK3 manages to create player-driven stories and emergent moments like no other.
 In fact, it's one of the few games worth sticking with even when it all goes horribly wrong, such is the quality of the drama that this medieval sandbox is able to create.

 The king is dead, long live the... deformed, inbred, deceitful king.
 Pfft.
 You didn't want to be a goody two shoes this time anyway!